cookm346/breaking_bad/README.md

 ## Building semantic spaces to visualize episode similarity

-We can use the semantics function form my textfeats package to build a set of word embeddings.
-The, we can further reduce the dimensionality of the 300 dimensional vectors so the transcript embdeddings can be visualized in two dimensions:
+We can use the semantics function from my textfeats package to build a set of word embeddings.
+Then, we can further reduce the dimensionality of the 300 dimensional vectors using PCA so that the transcript embdeddings can be visualized in two dimensions:

 ```r
 sem <- semantics(data$text, TASA)